watermelonwolverine/dungeondraft_maps/crosshead_style/wyvern_tor_orc_camp.md

+# About
 Created for the Wyvern Tor orc camp of the LMoP adventure but can also be used as a generic cave hideout.

 If you are using FoundryVTT I recommend using Levels (https://github.com/theripper93/Levels) for this map.

+# Entrances

 The players can enter:

 - Through the front door
 - Through the stream and waterfall
 - Through the hole on the top

+# Goals

+Kill what ever resides within the cave.

+# Recommendations

 I put many strong mobs in the cave - far too many to deal with in a normal fight so the players need to get creative.